polyfem/polyfem.github.io/docs/tutorial.md

 If you specify `"save_time_sequence": true` then PolyFEM will generate a sequence of VTU files (one file per time step) and a [PVD](https://www.paraview.org/Wiki/ParaView/Data_formats#PVD_File_Format) file of the animation that can be directly viewed in [ParaView](https://www.paraview.org/).

-### Time Dependent Boundary Conditions
+### Time-Dependent Boundary Conditions

-Enabling time dependent simulation also enable the ability to use the current time to design time dependent boundary conditions.
-To define time dependent boundary conditions you can use the variable `t` in an expression value.
+Enabling time-dependent simulation also enable the ability to use the current time to design time-dependent boundary conditions.
+To define time-dependent boundary conditions you can use the variable `t` in an expression value.
 For example,
 ```json
 "dirichlet_boundary": [{
     "id": 1,